 2. The Advocacy Center’s focus is on specific commercial or defense transactions, not policy advocacy.
 There are other offices in the International Trade Administration that handle policy-related or market access and trade compliance advocacy assistance.

-Note: When your company or any U.S. firm submits a Trade Events Form to the Advocacy Center, the information in the document is considered business confidential and will not be shared with any person or organization outside the U.S. Government unless the Advocacy Center is given permission to do so by your company.
+Note: When your company or any U.S. firm submits a Trade Events Form to the Advocacy Center, the information conveyed by your company in the document or in supplementary materials is considered business confidential and will not be shared with any person or organization outside the U.S. Government unless the Advocacy Center is given permission to do so by your company.
+All business confidential information will be protected from disclosure to the extent permitted by law.

 To access this form, you must have Adobe Acrobat Reader 5.0 or higher installed on your computer.
 Adobe Acrobat Reader allows you to view, navigate, and print PDF files across all major computing platforms.
-If you do not have Adobe Acrobat Reader, you can download a free copy using the link in the footer of our website.
+If you do not have Adobe Acrobat Reader, you can download a free copy here.